ArjanKranenburg/ArjanKranenburg.github.io/_posts/2010-04-13-automated-testing-is-more-than-automated-checking.md

 title: Automated testing is more than automated checking
 ---

 I was involved in an interesting discussion on Twitter, the other day.
 It started with a tweet by @testingqa (Guy Mason): “Still of the opinion that ‘Automated Testing’ is a deceptive term,no testing is being performed,it should be called ‘Automated Checking’ #qa“.
-With that he probably refered to Michael Bolton’s blog that there is a [difference between testing and checking](https://developsense.com/blog/2009/08/testing-vs-checking).
+With that he probably refered to Michael Bolton’s blog that there is a <a href="https://developsense.com/blog/2009/08/testing-vs-checking" target="_blank">difference between testing and checking</a>.

 After that blog lot’s of people, mainly automation sceptics, stated that Automated Testing should be called Automated Checking.
 Although I acknowledge and agree that there is a difference between Testing and Checking, I don’t think it should be called Automated Checking.
 I’ll explain below why not, but first the rest of the Twitter conversation: